IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Prismic Banshee has a stronger manually summoned version after Luminite Wraith is defeated you can fight for double loot, the boss in general has undergone a couple of changes

+-A stronger rematch against Sharkvern is now possible by using the Conch while it is raining, after you've beaten him once (doing so fullyy unlocks Tidal Charm)

 -New Config options: Hellion sky detail and HUD Y displacement, options to disable Drowning Presence/Snowfrosted outside of boss fights

 -Limbo has been given a loading screen

+-Added alot of missing debuff icons

 -Various Resprites, added missing sprites, and smaller improvements; enjoy a far better looking Jackpot with glowing coins!